 It is important to remember that it is often a good thing when a client is able to express their emotions with a provider.
 It can be a sign that they trust the treatment team and are willing to allow the team to help express their emotions in a more beneficial way.

 Of course, other unforeseen challenges may arise.
 We encourage interns to discuss any and all challenges with the preceptors.

 5. What is expected of our interns?

-All Eating Disorder track interns are expected to act in a compassionate and professional manner.
+All Eating Disorder concentration interns are expected to act in a compassionate and professional manner.
 This includes dressing comfortably yet professionally, arriving on time, meeting weekly with your preceptor at their clinical sites, and completing projects and assignments by the due date.
 We expect a complete commitment to the internship, our clients, and our personalized treatment approach.

 We expect high motivation and a desire to help this population.
 We expect an ongoing willingness to learn, accept challenges, and grow in skill and compassion.
 We expect—indeed, we require—that interns uphold the confidentiality of our clients, and abide by The Emily Program’s confidentiality, compliance, and human resource policy and process.

 Postdoctoral Fellowships at The Emily Program, Twin Cities, MN